slycooperbr/printpointers/README.md

 # printpointers
-This small program print the "complicated" pointers in c nothinf more simple..
+This small program print the "complicated" pointers in c nothing more simple..